 - Chances of failure of engineering controls, materials, process, equipment and safety devices cannot be denied and in those circumstances, the PPE can act as a barrier between the man and hazard and save from the injury.

 - There are certain operations or accidental situations where engineering controls are less possible and PPE becomes necessary.
-For repair or maintenance or to enter into toxic or oxygen deficient atmosphere, or while working at height or doing jobs like welding, cutting grinding, chipping, PPE gives good protection.
+For repair or maintenance or to enter into a toxic or oxygen-deficient atmosphere, or while working at height or doing jobs like welding, cutting grinding, chipping, PPE gives good protection.